findsomewinmore/grunt-email-workflow/readme.md

 Run `grunt litmus --template=TEMPLATE_NAME.html` to send the email to Litmus.
 This will create a new test using the `<title>` value of your template.

 [See the Litmus results](https://litmus.com/pub/eb33459/screenshots) for the simple transactional email template that is included.

+NOTE: Litmus has some weird rendering issues that I have been dealing with.
+If this is the case, insert the litmus test email in the mandrill send parameters and test with 'grunt send --template=TEMPLATE_NAME.html' instead.

 <img src="https://s3.amazonaws.com/f.cl.ly/items/1a1H0B1o3v160147100S/Image%202014-12-31%20at%2010.10.01%20AM.png" width=-"500">